-For several years now I have been looking for the perfect chocolate cookie.
-I have made many different recipes and none of them were what I was looking for.
-The biggest requirement was a thick, chewy, soft cookie and it seemed like every recipe I attempted ended with flat, crispy disappointment.
+For several years now I have been looking for the perfect chocolate cookies.
+I have made many different recipes and none of them were quite what I was looking for.
+The biggest requirement was a thick, chewy, soft drop cookie and it seemed like every recipe I attempted ended with flat, crispy disappointment.
 I actually gave up the search for a while.
-Last night, in a moment of chocolate-craving weakness, I decided to give it one more try with a recipe I found here.
+Last night, in a moment of chocolate-craving weakness, I decided to give it one more try.

 These cookies really are what I have been dreaming of.
 They stayed thick and soft and are so decadent that a glass of milk is practically required to eat one.

-So do I have you salivating yet?
+So do I have you drooling yet?
 Do you want the recipe?

 First I have to share with you the key to my success… before baking up the whole batch of cookies, I baked one test cookie.
-I am glad I did because I followed the original baking instructions and burned the bottom of my cookie!
+I am glad I did because I burned the bottom of my first test cookie!
 So I adjusted the cooking time and temperature and tried one more cookie, which turned out perfect.
-Then I was confident in filling up the pan and baking the rest of the dough up.
+Then I was confident in filling up the pan and baking up the rest of the dough.
 By baking one test cookie, you will be able to adjust baking temperature and time to what will work best for you, your altitude and your oven.